コンテンツにスキップ

 - "Jinguramu Hito," which will be performed from December 14th, is said to be a full-length work following "ROBIN."

-MWnoz: "Jinguramu Hito" is a piece with the theme of "making casual conversations into something with diverse expressions," and this will be its first performance.
-The connection from "ROBIN" is also one of the highlights, and the three members of MWMW and the two members of Von・noz will be taking on this challenge for the first time.
+MWnoz: "Jinguramu Hito" is a piece with the theme of "making casual conversations something with diverse expressions," and this will be its first performance.
+The connection to "ROBIN" is also one of the highlights, and it will be the first time that five people, including the three members of MWMW and the two members of Von・noz, will take on this challenge.

-Uemura: MWMW x Von・no's is listed on the leaflet as a double performance of dance and theater, but we have literally scaled it up, so I hope you will enjoy it and feel warm and fuzzy, laughing, and taking a moment to think about it.
-I felt that we respected the approaches, ideas, and thoughts of both groups as much as possible, and created it with the idea that there are always three different answers as an important axis.
-Since it is a work that can be interpreted in three different ways by three different people, I would be happy if the audience could find their own answers.
+Uemura: The leaflet describes MWMW x Von・no's as a double performance of dance and theater, and we've literally scaled it up, so I hope you'll enjoy it, feel warm and fuzzy, and be a little surprised.
+I felt that we respected as much as possible the approaches that each group excels at, their ideas and thoughts, and always considered it an important axis to create the piece, that there are three possible answers.
+It's a piece that can be interpreted in three different ways by each group, so I hope the audience will also find their own answers.

 MWnos: To be honest, it was winning the Grand Prix for "ROBIN" that gave us the opportunity to understand who we are.
 Theater is words, and dance is physical expression.
 So what would happen if we tried to think of dance as a language?
-I feel like winning the Grand Prix clarified our own style of expression, making us realize, "So this is what theater created by dancers looks like."
+Winning the Grand Prix made us realize, "So this is the form that theater created by dancers takes," and it felt like our own style of expression became clearer.

-Takahashi: As I was creating the piece, I felt that it was a dance x theater piece, not a + (plus) but a x (multiply), and that it wasn't biased towards one side or the other, so I would like to deliver this as one form of expression.
-I think that even people who are not familiar with dance or theater can enjoy this piece, and I would like people who do dance and theater to see it.
+Takahashi: As I was creating the piece, I felt it was more of a cross (x) than a plus, and not leaning too much towards one side, but rather a dance x theater piece, so I wanted to present it as a form of expression.
+I think it's a piece that even people who aren't familiar with dance or theater can enjoy, and I'd like people who are involved in dance and theater to see it too.

 -Finally, please tell us about your enthusiasm for the upcoming performances in Kanagawa and Yokohama.

-Kubo-san: Yokohama has many small theaters and art spaces, such as the Kanagawa Arts Theater, Kanagawa Prefectural Civic Hall, Yokohama Red Brick Warehouse, and I have the impression that it is a city that puts a lot of effort into the arts.
-We are also very excited to be able to perform in Yokohama.
-This time, we will also be performing at the art festival "Yokohama International Performing Arts Meeting 2023 (YPAM2023)", so I would be happy if you could come to MWnos' performance while visiting various venues as if you were going to a food stall.
+Kubo: Yokohama has many small theaters and art spaces, including the Kanagawa Arts Theatre, Kanagawa Prefectural Civic Hall, and the Yokohama Red Brick Warehouse, and I get the impression that it's a city that puts a lot of effort into the arts.
+We're also very excited to be able to perform in Yokohama.
+This time, we'll be performing during the art festival "Yokohama International Performing Arts Meeting 2023 (YPAM2023)," so we hope that people will come and see MWnos' performance as they hop from venue to venue, just like going to a food stall.

-Takahashi: We have performed dance pieces all over Yokohama in the past, but this time we will be participating in the Yokohama International Performing Arts Meeting 2023 (YPAM2023) and will be performing as part of the fringe program during that time.
-It's a chance for more people to know about our work.
-Audiences will be coming from overseas, so I hope it will be an opportunity for us to take flight from Yokohama to the world.
+Takahashi: We've performed dance pieces all over Yokohama in the past, but this time we'll be participating in the Yokohama International Performing Arts Meeting 2023 (YPAM2023) and will be performing as part of the fringe program.
+It's a chance for more people to learn about our work.
+Audiences will be coming from overseas, so we hope it will be an opportunity for us to spread our wings from Yokohama to the world.

 MWnos